 A key to the success of the loan feature will be the financial stability and reputation of the builder constructing the home.
 The approved lender and their agent, if any, will be responsible for approving participating builders.
-Each builder seeking to participate will be subjected to a process that involves license verification, insurance validation, and reference verification.
-Owner-builders are ineligible for this loan feature.
-Lenders are required to document their determination for eligibility of the builder to participate in the Rural Development mortgage transaction as further described in Chapter 15.
+Each builder seeking to participate will be subjected to a process that involves license verification, insurance validation, credit examination, reference verification and a criminal background check.
+Minimum credit examination will include obtaining a commercial credit report on the business.
+Ownerbuilders are ineligible for this loan feature.
+Lenders are required to document their determination for eligibility of the builder to participate in the Rural Development mortgage transaction as further described in Handbook Chapter 15.